Shitcats (SHATS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shitcats Historical Price

 According to the latest data gathered on Shitcats live price page, the current price of Shitcats is 0USD.
-The circulating supply of Shitcats(SHATS) is 269.02T SHATS , giving it a market capitalization of $293.89K.
+The circulating supply of Shitcats(SHATS) is 268.90T SHATS , giving it a market capitalization of $279.36K.

 The Shitcats Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHATS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.